rajdeepd/bosh-oss-docs/bosh/documentation/update_cf_vpshere.md

-# Update Cloud Application Deployment Using Bosh #
+# Update Cloud Foundry Deployment Using Bosh #

 This document helps you to update the Cloud Foundry Deployment with a new release.
 Here we upload new cloud foundry appcloud release, configure and set a cloud application platform deployment manifest, and run: `bosh deploy`